KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 The embodied layer is the turning point —
 the plane of **friction**, **synthesis**, and **choice**.

-Here, the echoes of both Trees meet,
+Here, the currents of both Trees meet,
 and the soul may begin to integrate, stagnate, or disperse,
 depending on its **resonance**.